ubisecure/per-user-authentication-matching/README.md

 Per User Authentication Matching is a javascript based frontend user interface (UI) extension to Ubisecure SSO.
 It updates the flow of entering credentials by hiding irrelevant authentication methods based on method specific regular expression rules.

-Compatible with SSO 8.3.0 and later.
+Compatible with SSO 8.9.0 and later.
+For older SSO versions, see [release 1.0.0](https://github.com/ubisecure/per-user-authentication-matching/blob/1.0.0/README.md)

 ## Installation